Kalalau Questions

 A: There is a designated camping area right next to the beach with fairly clear tent sites.
 Some tent sites overlooking the beach or waterfall are idyllic, but they are all available first-come, first served.
 There are many more campsites in the forest, 50-100 yards from the beach.
 There are a few secret spots too.

-Nakeikionaiwi cliffs and Hoolea waterfalls near the campground
+Nakeikionaiwi cliffs and Hoolea waterfall above the camping area

 Q: How many camping areas are there along the trail (I heard the one at Hanankapi’ai is closed)?